Perfumier Giovanna Zucconi Fonseca explains why solid perfumes are best….and more!

 SERRA&FONSECA was founded in 2012, in Emilia-Romagna on a large estate in Val Tidone, a land of castles and oak groves, skirted by an ancient Salt Route, where twenty-four thousand specimens of the finest biological lavender plants are weeded and harvested by hand.
 The precious yield of just a few litres of lavandula augustifolia essential oil is the core for the creation of this exclusive line of scents.

-This exceptional line of solid perfumes and handmade scented candles is available in fine bookstores, boutiques, museum shops (Palazzo Ducale in Venice, Cenacolo di Leonardo in Milan and many others) and gourmet eateries, both in Italy and abroad.
+This exceptional line of all natural, solid perfumes and handmade scented candles is available in fine bookstores, boutiques, museum shops (Palazzo Ducale in Venice, Cenacolo di Leonardo in Milan and many others) and gourmet eateries, both in Italy and abroad.

 What inspired you to create Serra&Fonseca?